- Search The Registry

 - Creating Support

-Born and raised in the Rondo district of St. Paul Minnesota, Louis Richard Bellamy’s mother was Elveeda Bellamy and his stepfather, getting in touch with his biological father later in his life.
+Born and raised in the Rondo district of St. Paul Minnesota, Louis Richard Bellamy’s mother was Elveeda Bellamy and his stepfather got in touch with his biological father later in his life.
 During his childhood a neighbor took young Bellamy rabbit hunting and he has become an avid outdoorsman, relishing hunting and fishing ever since.
 At 12, he shined shoes at St. Paul Athletic Club and worked on the railroad unloading sheet metal, and as a bus-sweeper.
 Bellamy's brothers and sisters include actor Terry Bellamy and judge Gabrielle Kirk McDonald, former head of the International Tribunal for the former Yugoslavia.

 Bellamy won the 2006 McKnight Distinguished Artist Award and also won the 2007 Obie Award for his staging of August Wilson's "Two Trains Running."
 Bellamy has been quoted regarding Black Theater as saying: "There's a little pressure now to widen my work, with agents and artistic directors asking if I want to do Chekhov.
 I can, but I don't want to.
 There are only a few people who get chances to be where I am in my career.
 I want to use it for putting the lens on Black people and showing them in all their beauty, their facets and warts.
 These are people who I care about and love and want to see in all their complexity on the stage."

 Bellamy has been on the faculty of the University of Minnesota’s Theater Department for over thirty years.